VAADA Board

 Board Member since 2024

-Craig is a proud Yorta Yorta man and a long-time friend of VAADA.
-With over 25 years of experience in the AOD sector in Victoria, he has served as a frontline worker, manager, and executive director.
-Currently, he is the Manager of the Office of the Executive at the Victorian Aboriginal Health Service and has extensive experience in the community-controlled health sector, including work at Bunjilwara.
+Craig is a proud Yorta Yorta man and has been linked with VAADA for over 20 years.
+With 30 years of experience in the AOD sector in Victoria, he has served as a frontline worker, manager, and executive director.
+Currently, he is a Senior Project Manager at the Victorian Aboriginal Health Service.

 Kent Burgess